18 Introduction: Yellow Fever

 The color took on other connotations of undesirable “foreign” influences.
 In The Yellow Wallpaper, Charlotte Perkins Gilman’s narrator obsesses on the elaborate pattern of the arabesque wallpaper.
 Because she has artistic training but cannot “follow” the pattern or make sense of it, she compares it to toadstools and unwholesome “oriental” influences.
 If an association with hallucinogenics and opium comes to mind, it is most likely no accident.
 And although there is a powerful feminist message in the story, there is also a lurking connection to the dismissal of oriental art and culture as impure and ultimately irrational, degenerate influences on “pure” and “clean” Western culture.

-In The King in Yellow is a volume of short stories by the American writer Robert W. Chambers, published in 1895.
-The “King in Yellow” is the title of the book, the center story, and a mysterious”character” within them.
-The book and character are referenced in American pop culture and literature, including the True Detective Series Season One (2014).
-The central trope of Chambers’s story is that anyone who reads the play The King in Yellow is irremediably corrupted.
+The King in Yellow is a volume of short stories by the American writer Robert W. Chambers, published in 1895.
+The “King in Yellow” is the title of the book and the center story as well as the name of a mysterious character within them.
+The book and character are referenced in American pop culture and literature, including the H.P.
+Lovecraft’s fiction and the True Detective Series Season One (2014).
+The name of the city referenced in the poem that opens the book, Carcosa, comes from a fictional ancient city in a story by Ambrose Bierce, “An Inhabitant of Carcosa.”
+The central trope in Robert Chambers’s stories is that anyone who reads the play The King in Yellow is irremediably corrupted.
 And yet, like Pandora and her famous box, several characters are driven by curiosity to the edge of madness and beyond before they finally succumb and seal their fates.
+In the first short story, The Repairer of Reputations,” an unsavory character is named Mr. Wilde and described as having a yellow face—a type of in joke for readers who know Oscar Wilde’s story.

 Roughly between the 17th and 19th centuries (1600s to 1800s), Westerners (Europeans and Americans) referred to people from Asia as the “yellow” races.
 In the 19th century, Chinese men were allowed to come to the United States and help build the transcontinental railroad, but they were hardly welcome.
 Most of them were not allowed to bring over their wives and children.
 They were forced to spend their lives isolated from their loved ones, sending money back home to families that they would never see.
 Asian, most especially Chinese, immigrants and culture were perceived as a threat which was labelled the “yellow peril.”
 Very few Chinese women were allowed into the United States, and when they immigrated most were forced into prostitution.
 “Maiden Lane,” which is now a high end lane of designer shops off of Union Square in San Francisco, was once something quite different.
 Eventually, the Chinese were allowed to bring wives and children over, but the hurdles were very high and children were frequently separated from their parents, just like Native American children were, so that they could be “Americanized.”
 In “The Land of the Free,” Sui Sin Far tells a heartbreaking story that happened far too frequently.
 The television series Warrior (2019-2023) is based on a concept by Bruce Lee and set in 1870s San Francisco.
 The characters and story are fictional, but broadly speaking the experience of the Chinese, the tensions between them and the Irish, and the political machinations of wealthy individuals are rooted in reality.